frenchhornbro/startup/notes.md

 **Solution:** Person B must pull and resolve the lines that are overlapping (which will be clearly highlighted), then commit and push.

 # Markdown notes
 Hashtags are headings (1-6).
 GitHub makes a table of contents for multiple headings.
-The following are examples of possible formatting in Markdown:
+The following are examples of possible formatting in Markdown (see Code to view how they're done):

 **Bold**, __Also Bold__, *Italic*, _Also Italic_, **_Bold + italic_**
 ~~Strikethrough~~, <sub>Subscript</sub>, <sup>Superscript</sup>

 > quote

-`git status`    <-- call out code, can be used to call out colors such as `#FFE021`
+`git status`    <-- call out code, can be used to call out colors such as `#ffe021`

 ```code in it's own block```